-While the NES sequel to the original Final Fantasy was never released in the United States, a release was planned at one point, and a prototype was uncovered and released by Lost Levels.
-The prototype's translation is clearly still in an early stage.
+While the NES sequel to the original Final Fantasy was never released in the United States, it was planned at one point.
+A prototype, with the translation clearly still in an early stage, was uncovered and released by Lost Levels in 2003.

-The title screen copyright was modified and updated, the latter giving a likely reason for this project's cancellation: namely, 1991 was the year Final Fantasy IV was released.
+The copyright info on the title screen was modified and updated, with the latter giving a likely reason for this project's cancellation: namely, 1991 was the year the SNES and Final Fantasy IV were released.

-Even at this stage, changes had been made to satisfy Nintendo's religious imagery policies.
+Even at this stage, changes had been made to satisfy Nintendo of America's religious imagery policies.

 The Star of David was replaced with a triangle.
 On the upside, some color was added.

-The cross that replaces the character's face on the pause screen at death was replaced with a gravestone.
+The cross that replaces each character's face on the pause screen at death was replaced with a gravestone.